 How to find out more about your life lessons

-If you’re interested to find out more about the other life lessons and how you can read for others in this area, check out my Akashic Record Reading Program.
+And if you’re interested to find out more about the other life lessons and how you can read for others in this area, check out my Akashic Record Reading Program.

 Current Akashic Record Reading students, you can find information about the other life lessons that are not mentioned in this article, in the course forums.